Ecommerce Business Models: Many Paths to Success

 Print-on-demand

-An ecommerce print-on-demand business sells generic merchandise such as t-shirts, playing cards, or water bottles, customized on demand with artwork or text.
+An ecommerce print-on-demand business sells generic merchandise such as t-shirts, playing cards, or water bottles, customized on-demand with artwork or text.
 Depending on the business model, the ecommerce business might simply sell the designs, and purchase and print the generic merchandise to order, or they may own the merchandise as well as the designs, and partner with a printer for production.
 The customer pays for the artist’s design, the product it’s printed on, the custom printing process and shipping, but the print-on-demand business only collects on the designs or merchandise it owns.
 Business customers may also supply their own artwork, such as a logo to be printed on swag for an event.
 This is a low-cost business model for designers and creators if they don’t purchase the inventory until they get the customer’s order, and the production and shipping are handled by the printer.
+Learn more about how to start a print-on-demand business.

 Subscription